-As of June 30, 2016, the Company is obligated to make additional milestone payments of up to \$12.3 million upon reaching certain precommercialization milestones, such as clinical trials and government approvals (including the U.S. Food and Drug Administration, or FDA, approval of a New Drug Application, or NDA), and up to \$12.5 million upon reaching certain product commercialization milestones related to the development of beloranib.
+As of September 30, 2016, the Company is obligated to make additional milestone payments of up to \$12.3 million upon reaching certain precommercialization milestones, such as clinical trials and government approvals (including FDA approval of a New Drug Application, or NDA), and up to \$12.5 million upon reaching certain product commercialization milestones related to the development of beloranib.
 Under one of the license agreements, the Company is also obligated to pay up to \$1.3 million with respect to each subsequent licensed product, if any, that is a new chemical entity.
 In addition, the Company will owe single-digit royalties on sales of commercial products developed using these licensed technologies, if any.

-There were no milestones achieved during the three and six months ended June 30, 2016 or 2015.
+There were no milestones achieved during the three and nine months ended September 30, 2016 or 2015.
 The Company is also obligated to pay to the licensors a percentage of fees received if and when the Company sublicenses the technology.
-As of June 30, 2016, the Company has not yet developed a commercial product using the licensed technologies and it has not entered into any sublicense agreements for the technologies.
+As of September 30, 2016, the Company has not yet developed a commercial product using the licensed technologies and it has not entered into any sublicense agreements for the technologies.